webb/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 ## Assemble the IEPD

-Once all IEPD artifacts have been compiled, the next step is to properly name, file, and archive the final package.
+Once all the artifacts have been compiled, the next step is to properly name, file, and archive the final package.

 A standardized file structure promotes consistency and creates logical navigation through a large number of IEPD artifacts.
 Moreover, this consistency enables a greater degree of discovery and IEPD reuse because you can easily access information in a structured and uniform manner.
 Note that the catalog enables IEPD developers to locate artifacts in a directory and label them as specific IEPD artifacts no matter where they exist in the package.

 1. **Name** each artifact for your exchange with a consistent naming convention.
-1. **File** each artifact in a logical, consistent folder structure.
+2. **File** each artifact in a logical, consistent folder structure.
-1. **Archive** (e.g., zip) the file structure, including artifacts, into the final package.
+3. **Archive** (e.g., zip) the file structure, including artifacts, into the final package.

 The following example shows a recommended IEPD folder structure and file location.

+{:.note}
-Note that the documentation produced by the [SSGT](/reference/tools/ssgt/) creates some of the structure for you.
+>The documentation produced by the [SSGT](/reference/tools/ssgt/) creates some of the structure for you.

 {:.example}
 >The root directory name should be meaningful and include the NIEM version and a revision number.
 >
 >my-iepd-4.0-rev-04
+>
 >- documentation (miscellaneous, binaries)
 >- iep-samples
 >- xsd
 >   - wantlist.xml
 >   - xml-catalog.xml
->  - extension
+>- extension
->  - niem
+>- niem
 >   - appinfo/4.0
 >   - conformanceTargets/4.0
 >   - localTerminology/4.0
 >   - niem-core/4.0
 >   - proxy/xsd/4.0
 >   - structures/4.0
 >- schematron (if Schematron is used)
 >- changelog.txt (.md, .htm, .pdf; should be in root directory)
 >- conformance-assertion.txt (.md, .htm, .pdf; should be in root directory)